Earn your MSW

 To qualify for admission to the Master of Social Work program, you must have a minimum of:

-- A Bachelor of Social Work degree (by June 30 of the application year) from an accredited university recognized by the University of Manitoba,
+- A Bachelor of Social Work degree or other 4-year undergraduate degree (by June 30 of the application year) from an accredited university recognized by the University of Manitoba,

 - With a minimum GPA of 3.0 (B) in the last 60 credit hours of university study.